suitesense/homebridge-chamberlain/README.md

 ```

 If you have multiple garage doors, the plugin will throw an error and list the controllable device IDs.
 Use those IDs to create individual accessories...
+If one of the devices is a MyQ Light adapter, just pass "isLight": true so it is not treated as a garage door

 ```json
 {